Iconic Houses End Year Message

 Peter McMahon on Saving Modern Houses on Cape Cod

 Architect Peter McMahon founded the Cape Cod Modern House Trust (South Wellfleet, MA) over 10 years ago.
 It takes abandoned houses owned by the federal government and restores them, making them available to supporters for weekly summer stays.
 He is also the author (with Christine Cipriani) of Cape Cod Modern.
-Peter will be a speaker at our upcoming Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.
+Peter was a speaker at our Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.
 His lecture can be watched in the (below) link.

 What are you currently working on at the Cape Cod Modern House Trust?